-(2) Employment Oriented (TOD-E).
+- (2) Employment Oriented (TOD-E).

 This transit oriented employment district is established to accommodate high intensity office uses, office support services, or residential uses in a pedestrian oriented setting.
-High intensity office uses and office support services shall have a minimum FAR of .75 within 1⁄2 mile walking distance from a transit station, or a minimum FAR of .5 between 1⁄4 mile to 1⁄2 mile walking distance from a transit station.
-The approved station area plan classifies parcels according to whether they are within the 1⁄4 mile walking distance or between the 1⁄4 mile to 1⁄2 mile walking distance.
-Uses that employ relatively few workers, such as warehousing and distribution, are excluded from this district.

-b.
-Amend Section 9.1203, "Rezoning to a TOD Zoning District" by modifying when property may be reclassified to a TOD zoning district, by expanding the conditions under which property can be rezoned to TOD.
+High intensity office uses and office support services shall have a minimum FAR of .75 within 1⁄4 mile walking distance from a transit station, or a minimum FAR of .5 between 1⁄4 mile to 1⁄2 mile walking distance from a transit station.
+The approved station area plan classifies parcels according to whether they are within the 1⁄4 mile walking distance or - between the 1⁄4 mile to 1⁄2 mile walking distance.
+Uses that employ relatively few workers, such as warehousing and distribution, are excluded from this district. - b.
+Amend Section 9.1203, "Rezoning to a TOD Zoning District" by adding a boundary description for adopted plans.
 The revised text shall read as follows: